badmrfrosty/OpenSMTPD-book/src/chapters/1020_What_you_need_to_know_about_SMTP.md

 ### The SMTP session
-The SMTP session begins when an SMTP client connects to an SMTP server and ends when the client disconnects or is disconnected.
-A session can be described as "everything that happened during a single connection".
+The SMTP session begins when an SMTP client establishes a connection with an SMTP server and concludes upon the client's disconnection or being disconnected.
+A session encapsulates "everything that transpires during a single connection."

-An SMTP session always starts with an introduction phase between the server and the client:
+Each SMTP session initiates with an introductory phase between the server and the client:
 ```
 S: 220 poolp.org ESMTP OpenSMTPD
 C: HELO localhost
 S: 250 poolp.org Hello localhost [127.0.0.1], pleased to meet you
 ```

-Depending on how the client introduced itself, with the verb HELO or the verb EHLO, an extended HELO, the server may advertise informations regarding its features, extensions it supports and its limitations.
+Depending on the client's method of introduction, utilizing either the HELO or EHLO verb for an extended HELO, the server may disseminate information regarding its capabilities, supported extensions, and limitations.

 ```
 S: 220 poolp.org ESMTP OpenSMTPD